Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms: Experiments

 As discussed earlier, a sparse density tree or list would help us understand the distribution of people on board the Titanic.
 The Titanic data set has an observation for each of the 2201 people aboard the Titanic.
 There are 3 features: gender, whether someone is an adult, and the class of the passenger (first class, second class, third class, or crew member).

-Figure \ref{Figtitanic} shows the results, both out-of-sample log-likelihood (on y-axis) and sparsity (on x-axis), for each method, for each of the 5 folds.
-The histogram method had high likelihood, but also the most leaves (by design).
-The other methods performed similarly, arguably the leaf-based density list method performed slightly better in the likelihood-sparsity tradeoff.
-DET produced a trivial tree for one of the splits.
-In general, we will see similar results on other datasets: the histogram produces too many bins, the leaf-based density list model and leaf-based cascade perform well, and DET has inconsistent performance (possibly due to its top-down greedy nature, or the fact that DET approximately optimizes Hellinger distance rather than likelihood.)
-Figure \ref{Figtitanictree} shows one of the density cascades generated by the leaf-based method.
-The reason for the top split is clear: the distributions of the males and females were different, mainly due to the fact that the crew was mostly male.
-There were fewer children than adults, and the volume of crew members was very different than the volume of first, second, and third class passengers.
+Figure \ref{figure345} shows the results, both for out-of-sample log-likelihood (on y-axis) and sparsity (on x-axis), for each method, for each of the 5 test folds.
+The histogram method had the most leaves (by design), and thus tended to overfit.
+Our methods performed well, arguably the sparse density rule list method performed slightly better in the likelihood-sparsity tradeoff.
+In general, the results are consistent across folds: the histogram produces too many bins, the sparse density rule list method and density tree methods performs well, and DET has worse log-likelihood.

+Figure \ref{fig:example_titanic} shows one of the density models generated by the leaf-sparse density tree method.
+The reason for the split is clear: there were fewer children than adults, the distributions of the males and females were different (mainly due to the fact that the crew was mostly male), and the volume of crew members was very different than the volume of first, second, and third class passengers.

 Figure \ref{fig:titanic_length} shows density rule lists for the Titanic data set, by choosing parameter $\lambda$, which indicates preferred list length, from set $\{2,4,7\}$, we change the density rule lists as well as its length.
 Lower values of the parameter lead to shorter density rule lists, while larger preferred lengths correspond to longer density rule lists.